AdityaPrakash-26/AdityaPrakash-26/README.md

 </a>
 </p>

 I am currently pursuing the fourth semester of Computer Engineering from Institute of Engineering and Technology, Indore.
-In the past, I've worked on several projects related to the fields of Web Development, Game Design and Programming, Android, and Machine Learning.
+In the past, I've worked on several projects involving Web Development, Game Design and Programming, Android, and Machine Learning.

 ## About Me:
 - A quick learner, with strong creative and analytical skills.